 In this article, I’m not going to give you an easy answer you can memorize and use at family gatherings.
 That’s because, of course, I don’t have one.
 I’m as scared of talking to my family about Search Engine Optimization as you probably are.
 There’s nothing to be ashamed of.
 After all, in the history of humanity, encounters with the Unknown haven’t always gone very well.

 If you don’t feel ready for a head-on confrontation just yet, here are some alternative solutions you can use to avoid it all together or just buy some extra time.

-Change your name, address and country.
+Change your name, address, and country.
 Get some plastic surgery if you can afford it.
 Never talk to your family again.
-That should teach them to not ask such questions.
+That should teach them not to ask such questions.

 Pros: Permanent solution.

 Cons: You will spend the rest of your holidays (and maybe even the rest of your life) alone.

 Simply reverse the question.
 “What do YOU do at YOUR job, Greg?” or “You know, I’ve always wondered what being a doctor/policewoman/Walmart clerk means exactly.”
 Stare at them expectantly while they try to answer.